-This space, which includes robust plantings and built-in seating as well as some hardscaping, is proposed to be multi-functional for the building, providing an additional gathering space for residents.
+This space is proposed to be multifunctional for the building, providing an additional gathering space for residents.

+DC2-B-1.
+FACADE COMPOSITION

+DC2-C. SECONDARY ARCHITECTURAL FEATURES

 CS2-C-1.
+CORNER SITES

-CORNER SITES CS2-D. HEIGHT, BULK, AND SCALE CS3-A-1.
+CS2-D. HEIGHT, BULK, AND SCALE

+CS3-A-1.
 FITTING OLD AND NEW TOGETHER